 1964 - The United Nations Security Council sends a multinational peacekeeping force.

-1964 - Fighting in the Northwest area of Cyprus leads to Turkish war planes intervene in the fighting, and both Greek and Turkish army trainers are hidden on the island to train Cypriot forces for further conflict.
+1964 - Fighting in the Northwest area of Cyprus leads to Turkish war planes intervening in the fighting, and both Greek and Turkish army trainers are hidden on the island to train Cypriot forces for further conflict.

-1967- Conflicts in the Northeast are of Cyprus lead to a threats from Ankara to invade unless Greek military influence is withdrawn.
+1967- Conflicts in the Northeast area of Cyprus lead to a threats from Ankara to invade unless Greek military influence is withdrawn.
 This is then ordered by the Junta now ruling Greece, and Greek forces are removed.

 1968 - Makarios is reelected, but tension with other Cypriot leaders leads to assassination attempts in 1970 and 1973.

-1974 - Makarios is deposed in a military coup backed by the junta, and Greek Cypriot Nikos Sampson is made president.
+1974 - Makarios is deposed in a military coup backed by the Junta, and Greek Cypriot Nikos Sampson is made president.
 Five days later Turkey sends in troops who quickly occupy a third of the island.

 1974 - Makarios returns to assume presidency in December.

 1975 - Turkish leadership declares "Turkish Federated State of Cyprus" with Rauf Denktash as president.
-Cyprus is now dived by what's called the "Atilla Line" which was the name of the Turkish military invasion plan.
+Cyprus is now divided by what's called the "Atilla Line" which was the name of the Turkish military invasion plan.

 1983 - Rauf Denktash announces the breakaway "Turkish Republic of Northern Cyprus" but only one nation recognizes this new state as legitimate: Turkey.